EHB-MCT/web3-prototypes-sarahverbelen/README.md

 * **Hapi-Prototype:**

 One of my very first prototypes, back when I still thought I would have a Javascript Back-end.
-This is my version of the assignment 'prototype backend rest servive' as described in our cursus, using Hapi.
+This is my version of the assignment 'prototype backend rest servive' as described in our course, using Hapi.

 * **Mongo-Restify-Prototype:**

 One of my very first prototypes, back when I still thought I would have a Javascript Back-end.
-This is my version of the assignment 'prototype backend rest servive' as described in our cursus, using MongoDB and Restify.
+This is my version of the assignment 'prototype backend rest servive' as described in our course, using MongoDB and Restify.

 * **Plugin-Full-Prototype:**